water-ice-group/melting-ice-nanotubes/README.md

 This repository contains supplementary data supporting the findings of the paper:

-Della Pia F, Zen A, Kapil V, Thiemann FL, Alf\e' D, Michaelides A, On the increase of the melting temperature of water confined in one-dimensional nano-cavities
+Della Pia F, Zen A, Kapil V, Thiemann FL, Alf\e' D, Michaelides A, On the increase of the melting temperature of water confined in one-dimensional nano-cavities, J. Chem.
+Phys.
+161, 224706 (2024)

 ## Contents